Slicer/Slicer/Docs/user_guide/modules/segmenteditor.md

 ## Panels and their use

 - Segmentation: Choose the segmentation to edit
-- Master volume: Choose the volume to segment.
-The master volume that is selected the very first time after the segmentation is created is used to determine the segmentation's labelmap representation geometry (extent, resolution, axis directions, origin).
-The master volume is used by all editor effects that uses intensity of the segmented volume (e.g., thresholding, level tracing).
-The master volume can be changed at any time during the segmentation process.
-Note: changing the master volume does not affect the segmentation's labelmap representation geometry.
-To make changes to the geometry (make the extent larger, the resolution finer, etc.) click "Specify geometry" button next to the master volume selector, select a "Source geometry" node that will be used as a basis for the new geometry, adjust parameters, and click OK.
+- Reference volume: Choose the volume to segment.
+The reference volume that is selected the very first time after the segmentation is created is used to determine the segmentation's labelmap representation geometry (extent, resolution, axis directions, origin).
+The reference volume is used by all editor effects that uses intensity of the segmented volume (e.g., thresholding, level tracing).
+The reference volume can be changed at any time during the segmentation process.
+Note: changing the reference volume does not affect the segmentation's labelmap representation geometry.
+To make changes to the geometry (make the extent larger, the resolution finer, etc.) click "Specify geometry" button next to the reference volume selector, select a "Source geometry" node that will be used as a basis for the new geometry, adjust parameters, and click OK.
 To specify an arbitrary extens, an ROI (region of interest) node can be created and selected as source geometry.
 If the new geometry will crop a region from the existing segments, a warning icon will be displayed beside the "Pad output" checkbox.
 If the "Pad output" is checked, the extent will be expanded so that it contains both the existing segments and the new reference geometry.
 - Add segment: Add a new segment to the segmentation and select it.
 - Remove segment: Select the segment you would like to delete then click Remove segment to delete from the segmentation.
 - Create Surface: Display your segmentation in the 3D Viewer.
 This is a toggle button.
 When turned on the surface is created and updated automatically as the user is segmenting.
 When turned off, the conversion is not ongoing so the segmentation process is faster.
 To change surface creation parameters: go to Segmentations module, click Update button in Closed surface row in Representations section, click Binary labelmap -> Closed surface line, double-click on value column to edit a conversion parameter value.
 Setting Smoothing factor to 0 disables smoothing, making updates much faster.
 Set Smoothing factor to 0.1 for weak smoothing and 0.5 or larger for stronger smoothing.